Table of Contents

 WhatsApp’s Lawsuit Against NSO Group

-A federal judge in California has ruled that the NSO Group, the maker of Pegasus spyware, is liable for hacking WhatsApp users through unauthorized malware distribution.
+A federal judge in California has ruled that the judge finds NSO Group liable for hacking WhatsApp users through unauthorized malware distribution.
+The NSO Group, maker of Pegasus spyware, now faces a landmark legal defeat.
 WhatsApp and its parent company, Meta, filed the lawsuit in 2019, accusing the Israeli surveillance firm of infecting 1,400 devices across 20 countries.
 Victims included journalists, human rights activists, political dissidents, and prominent female leaders.

 District Judge Phyllis Hamilton determined that the NSO Group violated the U.S. Computer Fraud and Abuse Act (CFAA) by using WhatsApp servers to spread malware.
 The spyware enabled Pegasus to infiltrate users’ devices without requiring any action from the targets, such as answering a call or clicking a link.